 The answer is not that these climbers have a death wish (although it sure seems that way at times).
 It is not that they are flippant risk takers - the best extreme climbers are acutely aware of the dangers inherent in their expeditions.
 They prove their mastery by pushing themselves to the limit but no further.
 To fall is to fail in more ways than one.

-The answer to the question why seems more likely to to lie in the fact that conquering these incredible feats makes these climbers feel more alive.
+The answer to the question why seems more likely to to lie in the fact that conquering these incredible feats makes these climbers feel free and more alive.
 There is no doubt that this feeling is addictive… they are compelled to climb.
 Watching, you get the sense that the rock faces and mountains issue a siren call to the climbers.

 The climbing genre of non-fiction cinema is full of remarkable films - including Free Solo, Touching The Void, The Dawn Wall, Valley Uprising, K2: Siren Of The Himalayas, Sherpa, The Alpinist and, my favourite, Meru.